lorandszakacs/enclosure/README.md

 package myapp.module

 object Main extends App {
-  myapp.Printer.locatedPrintln("in main!")
+  myapp.Printer.locatedPrintln("calling from main!")
   // prints out:
-  // [myapp.module.Main] in main!
+  // [myapp.module.Main] calling from main!
   nestedMethod()
-  // idem
+  // prints out:
+  // [myapp.module.Main] calling from nestedMethod in main!

   def nestedMethod(): Unit = {
-    myapp.Printer.locatedPrintln("in main!")
+    myapp.Printer.locatedPrintln("calling from nestedMethod!")
   }
 }
 ```

 ## motivation

-The library was created to generalize, and make available to end-users, the `log4s`, `log4cats` logger name from enclosing class behavior.
-But it can obviously find itself other usages now as well.
+The library was created to generalize, and make available the often copy-pasted way of getting this name in logging libraries via macros.
+This was is composable, and data-type driven, while macros just make generating the data-type easier.